nikic/nikic.github.com/_posts/2012-01-28-htmlspecialchars-improvements-in-PHP-5-4.markdown

 So for HTML 5 an `&apos;` entity will be generated, whereas for HTML 4.01 - which does not yet support `&apos;` - a numerical `&#039;` entity is returned.

-The difference becomes more evident when using `htmlentities`, because there are larger differences there.
+The difference becomes more evident when using `htmlentities`, because the differences are larger there.
 You can easily see this by having a look at the raw translation tables:

-To do this, we cam use the `get_html_translation_table` method.
+To do this, we can use the `get_html_translation_table` function.
 Here first an example for the XML 1 doctype ([demo][10]):

 {% highlight php %}
 <?php